 Cairo, you won’t find that many parking spots, or a parking garage under somebody's apartment.
 Last year, the number of cars in the city increased dramatically.
 Furthermore, the population has been increasing at a high pace, which caused some major infrastructural problems.
 Maadi remained unaffected by these problems.
 Most of the buildings are only 4 floors high, and the houses spread less densely compared to the rest of the city.
 Although it is sometimes even in Maadi difficult to find a parking spot nearby, Maadi is still one of your best options, considering parking spots.

 8. Nature is near!

 In such a crowded city like Cairo, you would expect at least some parks and places to unstrung.
-However, unless you’re are living in one of the large agglomerated outer areas of Cairo, you won’t find any places to go.
+However, unless you're living in one of the large agglomerated outer areas of Cairo, you won’t find any places to go.
 There is only one greater park (Al Azhar), and that’s it.
 Close to Maadi, there is the Wadi Degla protectorate.
 This is the Grand Canyon of Cairo.
 Shaped by the seas, years ago, a 16-kilometer desert valley crawls through the landscape.
-It is allowed to camp here at night, make fires, climb mountains, and enjoy the miracles what desert nature has to offer.
+It is allowed to camp here at night, make fires, climb mountains, and enjoy the miracles that desert nature has to offer.
 Here you can find interesting plant species, spot some desert foxes and if you are lucky you can see some even rarer animals.
 A very nice to experience and for many expats a must in such a crowded city.